15 Free Story Resources for SLPs You Need to Know About

-Turn the pages of the books online to read the varied stories for free.
+Turn the pages of the books online to read the varied stories for free at home or in school.
 Students can also write stories for free.
 But there is a fee if you want a printable version.
-Stories can be translated to Spanish, Chinese, French and more languages with one click.
+Stories can be translated into Spanish, Chinese, French, and more languages with one click.

 Make Your Own Story Websites